Insular monasticism: Other monastic foundations

+Ruinous Monasterboice today.
+Pictured is a round tower, church ruins and one of the site's three high crosses.
+Monasterboice was one of many monastic settlements founded in early medieval Ireland, in this case by Buíte.

 Saint Declan (fl.
 350–450 AD) founded a monastery at Ardmore, possibly the oldest Christian settlement in Ireland.
 A contemporary was Ailbe, whose Vita, written c.
 750, says that he preached Christianity in Munster before the arrival of St. Patrick, and founded a monastery at Emly.
 Enda of Aran studied with Aible before founding a monastery on Inishmore.
 According to John Healy, "The fame of his austere sanctity soon spread throughout Erin, and attracted religious men from all parts of the country.
 Amongst the first who came to visit Enda's island sanctuary was Brendan of Clonfert, as did Jarlath of Tuam around 495.

 According to tradition, around 480 Brigid founded a double monastery at Kildare (Cill Dara: "church of the oak"), on the site of a pagan shrine to the Celtic goddess Brigid. Íte, who was said to embody the six virtues of Irish womanhood: wisdom, purity, beauty, musical ability, gentle speech and needle skills, founded a community of nuns at Killeedy.
 Moninne, who is said to have been brought up by Brigid of Kildare, studied with Ibar of Beggerin before founding her monastery of nuns in Killeavy.

 According to the Vita of Ibar's nephew, Abbán moccu Corbmaic, Abbán built an abbey at Ballyvourney, and gave it Gobnait, who according to tradition, was his sister.
 A separate account says that the abbey was founded by a disciple of Finbarr of Cork.

 According to some sources, Finnian of Clonard studied for a time at the monastic center of Marmoutier Abbey, founded by Martin of Tours in Gaul.
 Later he continued his studies at the monastery of Cadoc the Wise, at Llancarfan in Glamorgan.
 He returned to Ireland, and around 520 founded Clonard Abbey, modelled on the practices of Welsh monasteries, and based on the traditions of the Desert Fathers and the study of Scripture.
 The rule of Clonard was known for its strictness and asceticism.
 Pupils of Finnian who became the founding fathers of monasteries are described as leaving Clonard bearing a book or crozier or some other object, suggesting that a working scriptorium and craft workshops were established at Clonard at an early date.

 Around 600, a different St. Abbán built a monastery called Magheranoidhe, in County Wexford, at what is now Adamstown.
 Colman mac Duagh studied under Enda of Aran and became a hermit on Inishmore, before founding Kilmacduagh monastery in Galway on land given him by his cousin King Guaire Aidne mac Colmáin of Connacht.
 Colman was an abbot/bishop.
 As with many relics, Colman's abbatial crozier has been used through the centuries for the swearing of oaths.
 It is now in the National Museum in Dublin.